Christine (1983 film): Filming

 Christine was shot largely in Los Angeles, California, while the location for Darnell's garage was located in Santa Clarita.
 Filming began in April 1983, mere days after the King novel had been published.
 An abandoned furniture factory in Irwindale was used for the opening scene.
 The film's stunts were primarily completed by stunt coordinator Terry Leonard, who was behind the wheel of the car during the high-speed chase scenes, as well as the scene in which the car drives down a highway engulfed in flames.
 During that scene, Leonard wore a Nomex firefighter's suit complete with breathing apparatus.

 Alexandra Paul's identical twin sister Caroline Paul wrote that she and her sister pulled a prank during filming, sending Caroline on set in place of Alexandra without telling Carpenter that they had made the switch until after he had shot a scene.
 She wrote, "My highly skilled clutch-pushing actually made it into the movie."

+In 2023, John Carpenter said Christine "was a fun movie to make and easy — nothing tough about it."